 (b) notifications to the applicant and the date of notification;

 (c) records used in underwriting and date received; and

 (1) Each carrier shall establish a procedure to determine the order of applications.
 The procedure shall group the applications into consistent time periods.
 The carrier shall keep a record of all applications for coverage that includes the time period an application is received by the carrier.

 (2) All applications shall be treated consistently.

 (3)(a) A complete application shall be processed and a written notice of the decision communicated to the applicant within 30 days of the decision.
-If an application is denied, the decision must include specific details explaining the denial.

 (b) The carrier may not require that an application be complete in order to qualify as an application for coverage.